Ayush-0312/Netflix-GPT/README.md

 - create sign up user account
 - implement sign in user API
 - created redux store with userSlice
+- bugFix - sign up displayName and profilePicture update
+- bugFix - if the user is not logged in redirect/ browse to login page and vice-versa
+- unsuscribed to onAuthStateChanged callback

 # Features